BrightSpots/rctab-docs/docs/tdp/user_guide.md

 - **Random:** Randomly select a tied candidate to eliminate or, in multi-winner allow only one winner per round contests only, elect.
 Requires a random seed.
 - **Stop counting and ask:** Pause count when a tie is reached.
 The user is prompted to select any tied candidate to eliminate or, in multi-winner allow only one winner per round contests only, elect.
-- **Previous round counts (then random):** The tied candidate with the least votes in the previous round loses the tie.
-If there is a tie in the previous round, the tie is broken randomly.
+- **Previous round counts (then random):** Looks back through each previous round's candidate tallies to break the tie.
+If all previous rounds are ties, the tie is broken randomly.
 Requires a random seed.
-- **Previous round counts (then stop counting and ask):** The tied candidate with the least votes in the previous round loses the tie.
-If there is a tie in the previous round, the user is prompted to select any tied candidate to eliminate or, in multi-winner allow only one winner per round contests only, elect.
+- **Previous round counts (then stop counting and ask):** Looks back through each previous round's candidate tallies to break the tie.
+If all previous rounds are ties, user is prompted to select any tied candidate to eliminate or, in multi-winner contests only, elect.
 - **Use candidate order in the config file:** Use the order of candidates in the config file to determine tiebreak results.
 Candidates lower in the list lose the tiebreaker.
 - **Generate permutation:** Generate a randomly ordered list of candidates in the contest.
 Candidates lower in the permutation lose the tiebreaker.
 Requires a random seed.